aszpi/ckeditor-avx/README.md

 ### License

 Copyright (c) 2003-2023, CKSource Holding sp. z o.o.
-All rights reserved.
+All rights reserved. phpBB-customizations done by Jakub Senko, see upstream repository.

-For licensing, see LICENSE.md or [https://ckeditor.com/legal/ckeditor-oss-license](https://ckeditor.com/legal/ckeditor-oss-license)

-#### CKEditor 4.22.1 and below
+Rebasing of these modifications onto 4.22.1 as well as AVXforum-customizations and bugfixes done by Attila Szabo

-CKEditor 4 until version 4.22.1 was licensed under the terms of any of the following licenses of your choice:
+This variant of the CKEditor is based on the CKEditor 4.22.1 and is licensed under the terms of any of the following licenses of your choice:

  - GNU General Public License Version 2 or later.
  - GNU Lesser General Public License Version 2.1 or later.
  - Mozilla Public License Version 1.1 or later.

-#### CKEditor 4.23.0-lts and above

-CKEditor 4 LTS (starting from version 4.23.0-lts) is available under a commercial license only.